robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 This specification defines algorithms for leaf addition, proofs of inclusion and consistency, and the related necessary primitives in order to make the advantages of this approach to Merkle trees available in an interoperable manner.

+Proving and verifying is defined in terms of the cryptographic, asynchronous, accumulator described by [ReyzinYakoubov]

 It further defines the COSE encoding of those proofs.

 The format of the underlying storage is outside the scope of this document, however some minimal requirements are established for interfacing with it.

-There are distinct advantages for maintainers of verifiable data and for parties relying on the verifiability of that data:
+There are distinct advantages for maintainers of verifiable data and for parties relying on the verifiability of that data when using this approach:

 - Updates to the persistent tree data are co-ordination free.
 Competing writers can safely use [Optimistic Concurrency Control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control)